appvia/terraform-aws-notifications/modules/notify/examples/README.md

-The original "terraform-aws-modules" examples are no longer relevant.
+The original "terraform-aws-modules/terraform-aws-notify-slack" examples are no longer relevant.